Trust Centers: Overview

 Security contact: Share contact information for your security representative, such as your Chief Information Security Officer (CISO) or Chief Technology Officer (CTO).

-- Company description, logo and cover image: Customize Trust Pages to represent your company by adding a logo, cover image, and a short description to help users understand the service your company provides.
+- Company description, logo and cover image: Customize Trust Centers to represent your company by adding a logo, cover image, and a short description to help users understand the service your company provides.

 - Compliance badges: Select the compliance badges you want to display.